dai2025/museum/README.md

 If Peter Piper picked a peck of pickled pepper,\
 Where's the peck of pickled pepper Peter Piper picked?

+Sally sells seashells by the seashore,\
+but she sometimes forgets where she stored.\
+If Sally forgets where she stored seashells,\
+where should she search to find these seashells?

 ## XION
 m 13, Xi 14, R 18, A 1